groupoasys/Comparison_non_linear_solvers/README.md

 | Problem 1| yes | no   | conopt |   100      |     200      | min   |  1.2           |     5.7      | 0.23          |    180          | 300            | 50             |

+The whole computational experience is executed on a laptop with 8Gb of RAM memory at 1.80 GHz, running Windows 10.

 ## Examples